 2. Shine On – The lights that radiate along skylines and neighborhoods are a draw for families.
 Get everyone situated with hot cocoa and then go for a ride to see the night aglow.
-Sites like Elks National Home in Bedford and Gypsy Hill Park in Staunton create festive displays to drive through, not to mention the famed 100 Miles of Lights that encompasses the coastal cities, Virginia Beach Boardwalk and Richmond.
+Sites like Elks National Home in Bedford create festive displays to drive through, not to mention the famed 100 Miles of Lights that encompasses the coastal cities, Virginia Beach Boardwalk and Richmond.
 To truly go over the top, splurge on a trip to Busch Gardens for Christmas Town!

 3. Presidential Escapades – Since you’re in the state dubbed “Mother of Presidents,” why not take in a little history?
 The homes of Jefferson, Madison, Washington and Wilson are decorated and awaiting guests – your guests.